Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Hanoi are located to serve the capital's key government, financial, and technology sectors.
-This proximity provides low-latency connectivity for enterprises and public sector organizations headquartered in the city.
+Proximity To Key Business Districts: Data centers in Hanoi are strategically located to serve the city's central business districts, as well as the numerous industrial parks in the surrounding Red River Delta region.
+This proximity provides low-latency connectivity for finance, manufacturing, and government sectors.

 Natural Disaster Risk

-Hanoi has a Medium overall disaster risk profile, with an INFORM Risk score of 4 out of 10 as of September 2025.
-The primary environmental threats are meteorological and hydrological, requiring careful facility selection.
+Hanoi has a moderate overall disaster risk profile, with an INFORM Risk score of 4 out of 10, as of September 2025.
+The primary environmental threats are weather-related, requiring careful facility selection and engineering.

 Key natural hazards include: